crestenstclair/crud/README.md

 make testv
 ```

-This command runs the golang test suite in verboase mode
+This command runs the golang test suite in verbose mode

 #### gen
 ```
 make gen
 ```

-This command runs automated code generation for our golang repositoires.
+This command runs automated code generation for our golang repositories.

 In the future we may wish to add a JSONSchema or documentation generation command.